Greg Quick

-Phillip "Greg" Quick (born November 30, 1956) is the defensive line coach for the Montreal Alouettes of the Canadian Football League (CFL).
+Phillip "Greg" Quick (born November 30, 1956) is an American football coach who is the defensive coordinator and linebackers coach for the Toronto Argonauts of the Canadian Football League (CFL).
 He is formerly a gridiron football player.
 Quick served as the head football coach at the University of Chicago (1989–1993), St. Norbert College (1994–1998), and Concord University (2003–2008), compiling a career college football record of 48–112.
 He has also served as the Director of Global Scouting for the CFL.
 In this capacity, he was responsible for attending combines held in different countries and identifying global players that could play in the CFL.

+Coaching career

+It was announced on January 8, 2026, that Quick had joined the Toronto Argonauts to serve as the team's defensive coordinator and linebackers coach.